Micro interactions in web design: how subtle details shape user experience

 5. Communicate brand personality

 Micro interactions create a sense of interactivity that helps reinforce a brand’s identity and tone, making the experience feel more personal and memorable.
-Thoughtful animations and feedback loops create an emotional connection with users.
+Thoughtful animations and feedback make interactions feel intentional rather than mechanical.
 Example: Asana’s celebratory animations when tasks are completed inject fun into productivity, reflecting the brand’s friendly and engaging approach.

 Key components of micro-interactions